IshanBorkar/my-portfolio/README.md

 I have an experience studying client requirements and recommending algorithms to be used.

-Also, in-depth experience handling feature engineering and creating visualizations.
+Also, in-depth experience in handling feature engineering and creating visualizations.

 I have also worked in end-to-end delivery of project from the proposal stage, requirements gathering, assisting in design, implementation, technical documentation, excellent understanding of customer engagement and delivery.